Coney Island hot dog eaters gear up to chow down

 Thousands gather to watch the spectacle every year, with millions more tuning in on television.

-ESPN released a documentary Tuesday featuring the rivalry between Chestnut and his longtime foe, Japan’s Takeru Kobayashi.
+ESPN released a documentary Tuesday featuring the rivalry between Chestnut and his longtime foe, Japan’s Takeru Kobayashi, who no longer takes part in the contest.